 Next, I am reading Blessing the Boats by Lucille Clifton, BOA Editions, Ltd, 2000.
 In Blessing the Boats, I am reminded of honesty, the integrity and fearlessness needed to create.
 You just gotta put it out there.
 Say, “Here, this is what I made.”

 From Blessing the Boats:

 How painful is insecurity.
 In not knowing.
 In our intermittent moans.
 I pick up my guitar.
-Her name is Ice and she talk to me, said, “So what you just decided to learn me last year.
+Her name is Ice and she talked to me, said, “So what you just decided to learn me last year.
 If you listen, really hear me, I will sing to you and you can mimic me.”
 And so I became accepting, like a child, and thankful that I stopped listening to insecurity, just in time.
 Insecurity woulda ran me over again, its booted foot kicking me in my ribs, leaving me on my bedroom floor in a fetal position, muddy footprints all over my soul.

 From Blessing the Boats, Gwendolyn Brooks writes in “study the masters,”

 So maybe I'm misinformed.
 Maybe this isn’t a blog about quilting, only.